Ayush1M/Password-generator/README.md

 ## What I Learned
 * Learned about DOM.
 * Learned about functions.
-* Learned about if/else statements.
+* Learned about For loops.